-- Host-controlled distributed system. - Stand-alone transaction-oriented system with local and/or remote terminals. - Autonomous transaction, system with "loose" connection to one or more host systems.
+- Host-controlled distributed system. - Stand-alone transaction-oriented system with local and/or remote terminals. - Autonomous transaction system with "loose" connection to one or more host systems.

 For some time IBM has embraced the concept of distributed processing.
-With the continued enhancement of the 3790 and the SNA/ACF software (now 2 years old), along with the enhanced 3270 family of display terminals (now 18 months old), it was clear that IBM needed a programmable controller to permit increased network flexibility.
+With the continued enhancement of the 3790 and the SNA/ACF software, along with the enhanced 3270 family of display terminals, it was clear that IBM needed a programmable controller to permit increased network flexibility.
 The 8100 is that controller.
 But IBM was not the first to introduce such a unit.
-Minicomputer and distributed terminal vendors have been announcing - and delivering - such units for several years.
+Minicomputer and distributed terminal vendors have been announcing-and delivering-such units for several years.
 Since the 8100 (under DPPX) is only loosely connected to the host computer, it faces stiff competition.